apache/hudi/website/versioned_docs/version-0.13.1/configurations.md

 ## Externalized Config File
-Instead of directly passing configuration settings to every Hudi job, you can also centrally set them in a configuration file `hudi-default.conf`.
+Instead of directly passing configuration settings to every Hudi job, you can also centrally set them in a configuration file `hudi-defaults.conf`.
 By default, Hudi would load the configuration file under `/etc/hudi/conf` directory.
 You can specify a different configuration directory location by setting the `HUDI_CONF_DIR` environment variable.
 This can be useful for uniformly enforcing repeated configs (like Hive sync or write/index tuning), across your entire data lake.

 ## Environment Config {#ENVIRONMENT_CONFIG}
-Hudi supports passing configurations via a configuration file `hudi-default.conf` in which each line consists of a key and a value separated by whitespace or = sign.
+Hudi supports passing configurations via a configuration file `hudi-defaults.conf` in which each line consists of a key and a value separated by whitespace or = sign.
 For example:
 ```
 hoodie.datasource.hive_sync.mode               jdbc
 hoodie.datasource.hive_sync.jdbcurl            jdbc:hive2://localhost:10000